ipspace/blog/content/posts/2021/10/dns-anycast.md

 > ⁦‪There's no need for anycast[^2]/BGP advertisement for DNS servers.
 DNS is already highly available by design.
 Only network people never understand that, which leads to overengineering.

-It's not that hard to find a counter-argument: while it looks like there are [only 13 root name servers](https://root-servers.org/), each one of them is a large set of instances advertising the same IP prefix[^3] to the Internet.
+It's not that hard to find a counter-argument[^4]: while it looks like there are [only 13 root name servers](https://root-servers.org/), each one of them is a large set of instances advertising the same IP prefix[^3] to the Internet.
 <!--more-->
 [^1]: Details removed to protect the overconfidently naive

 [^2]: Advertising the same IP address from multiple locations, or having a set of servers accepting queries and responding from the same IP address.

 [^3]: Containing the IP address of the root name server

+[^4]: See also the first link in the *Want to Know More?* section

 For example, in October 2021, 118 sites advertise the J name server, some of them locally (to adjacent ISPs), others globally.
 Furthermore, while there are over 1000 instances of root name servers worldwide, at least [RIPE often implements a K name server instance](https://labs.ripe.net/author/romeo_zwart/new-architecture-model-for-k-root-local-instances/) as a cluster of servers advertising the same IP address to the adjacent routers. *Local nodes* are implemented with two servers (even smaller *hosted nodes* have a single server), while the larger *global nodes* always run on a server farm.